MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-ios.md

 [!include[](apns-setup.md)]

-For more information refer to the [Xamarin documentation](https://developer.xamarin.com/guides/ios/platform_features/introduction-to-ios10/user-notifications/enhanced-user-notifications/#Configuring-the-Remote-Notifications-Environment).
+For more information, refer to the [Xamarin documentation](https://developer.xamarin.com/guides/ios/platform_features/introduction-to-ios10/user-notifications/enhanced-user-notifications/#Configuring-the-Remote-Notifications-Environment).

 ## 2. Add Mobile Center Push to your app